 - what the differences are between Google Indexer and the Google Search Console Fetch and Render tool.

-The “Rendering on Google Search” guide provides us with a lot of interesting insight on Googlebot’s features.
+The “Rendering on Google Search” guide provides us with many interesting insights into Googlebot’s features.

 Google’s official statements were not enough for us, so we went deeper and set up a feature detection test at Crawlrecon.com.
 To accomplish this, we used the feature-detection library, Modernizr.